 There are many sales methodologies that work like a formula for sellers to follow and obtain consistent results.
 If you don’t have a formula that specifically helps your reps to build their sales pipeline, you should learn a simple but powerful 3-step formula we developed called the PVC Sales Methodology TM – which stands for: Personalization, Value, and Call-to-action.

-Other best practices to manage your sales pipeline include:
+Other best practices to maintain your sales pipeline include:

 • Training sales reps on how to make the most out of their CRM (i.e. sales pipeline software), or sales pipeline management solution (and don’t forget to track the usage and ROI of each of those tools).